mwlai288/atl-wdi/homework/unit_01/javaScript/data-modeling/hw.md

 What are some advantages and disadvantages of choosing these representations?
 Please give at least one example of each.

 > Answer here
+>An advantage of using this app would be that you can look up the station by name and lines.
+The disadvantage is that it doesn't actually tell you how many stops are in between each location.
 ### 6. Doctor Appointment App

 Consider an app for helping patients and doctors schedule appointments.